ciccioska/Udacity-AzureML-Capstone-Project/README.md

 ![hyperdrive3](images/hyperdrive3.png)

 ## Model Deployment
-We deployed the model, enabling Application insight, but without authentication.
+We deployed the best model, the hyper drive one, enabling Application insight, but without authentication.
 WARNING: this is a test but in production enable authentication is the better choice.

 ![model1](images/model1.png)